lnilya/scto_obsidian/💡 SCTO System explained.md

-As academics knowledge is everything for us.
-Structure is that which enables us to create new knowledge from existing knowledge.
-It enables to see new connections, identify gaps and direct our efforts.
+As **academics** knowledge is everything for us.
+Structure enables us to create new knowledge from existing knowledge.
+It enables to identify gaps, see new connections and direct our efforts.

 This article is about **structure**.
 The SCTO System presented here, will help you to be fast in your writing and absolutely solid in your citations.
 Having a system of taking notes is like a having a librarian for your brain, where knowledge can be very quickly retrieved and traced back to primary sources.
 Or think of it like having a shoe for your brain that allows you to run (i.e. think) faster with more comfort, confidence and ease.